Michael Coats

-Michael Lloyd Coats (born January 16, 1946) is a former NASA astronaut (three spaceflights), raised in Riverside, California.
+Michael Lloyd Coats (born January 16, 1946) is a former NASA astronaut (three spaceflights) and US Navy Test Pilot.
 From December 2005 to December 2012, he served as Director of the Johnson Space Center in Houston, Texas.

 Early life and education

 Coats was born January 16, 1946, in Sacramento, California.
 He was raised in Riverside, California, and graduated from Ramona High School in 1964.
 He received a Bachelor of Science degree from the United States Naval Academy in 1968, a Master of Science degree in Administration of Science and Technology from George Washington University in 1977, and a Master of Science degree in Aeronautical Engineering from the U.S. Naval Postgraduate School in 1979.